 Moreover, the massive response from governments, combined with the fact that populations have been restricted for quite some time, has resulted in consumers saving more than ever before.
 The chart below highlights an important aspect of this recession that differs from the global financial crisis of 2008: consumers are financially healthier and have a greater ability to spend.
 Thus, as the economies reopen and consumer confidence returns, this pent-up demand could help fuel and extend the current economic recovery and provide additional support to risk assets as a whole.

 Saving rates at record highs as consumer confidence is shaking off its steep plunge

 Source: Manulife Investment Management, FRED, as of March 2021; U.S consumers.

 However, we do believe that asset valuations have become somewhat stretched, notwithstanding the positive recovery narrative.
 Thus, while we believe the current economic backdrop warrants continued exposure to riskier assets, investors shouldn’t be overly aggressive with their allocations at this time and should keep some cash and cash equivalents available to take advantage of any short-term market corrections.
-In short, we remain optimistically cautious on credit sentiment and nimble in our portfolio positioning.

 Issues’ risk/reward profiles